jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Have list of good, okay, and bad ingredients
 	- Representation of the quality score to determine failure / success

-- Generate a radioactivity score (scale for failures)

 # Instruction Pages
 - Create basic instruction page explaining gameplay loop